-- The expenses reported must be itemized in accordance with the budget (APB). - Documentation requirements for budget categories listed above are as follows: - Proof of relating to the Program the Program name or number must be indicated on relevant purchase requisitions, purchase orders or invoices, together with the signature of the Program Manager, approving such allocation.
+- The total Dollar amount for each sub-category must be the same as the amount reported for that sub-category in the FRM, in the column headed "Total Charged to Project".
+(This total amount is not transferred automatically to the FRM.) - The expenses reported must be itemized in accordance with the budget (APB). - Documentation requirements for budget categories listed above are as follows: - Proof of relating to the Program the Program name or number must be indicated on relevant purchase requisitions, purchase orders or invoices, together with the signature of the Program Manager, approving such allocation.
 Where specific agreements have been signed, e.g., with subcontractors or consultants, a copy should also be available for inspection. - \checkmark Proof of payment a copy of the check or bank transfer must be provided. - All documentation for all categories of expenditures must be available at the Organization for inspection during auditing of the FRM.